tposney/midi-qol/README.md

   let trapToken = canvas.tokens.placeables.find(t=>t.name === args[2])
   new MidiQOL.TrapWorkflow(tactor, item, [token], trapToken.center)
   ```
 * midi-qol supports a DamageOnlyWorkflow to support items/spells with special damage rolls.
-Divine Smit is a good example, the damage depends on whether the target is a fiend/undead.
+Divine Smite is a good example, the damage depends on whether the target is a fiend/undead.
 This is my implementation, which assumes it is activated via dynamiceffects/midi-qol.
 I have created a spell called "Divine Smite", with no saving throw or damage or attack, which has a single active effect
-"macro.execute" = "Divine Smite" @target @item.level.
+"macro.execute" = "Divine Smite" @target @item.level @item.
 By having it as a spell you can capture the spell scaling for damage calculation.
 ```
 if (args[0] === "on") {
   let target = canvas.tokens.get(args[1])